Recommendations for mild fever in a child. Fever in children: types and treatment. Fever in a child. Correct assessment of causes

 • "Nimesulide".

-• Wrap the baby in a blanket or dress it warmly.
+• Wrap the child in a blanket or dress him warmly.

 • Wipe with vinegar, vodka or other alcohol-containing products.

-• Strongly knock down the temperature after the onset of seizures.
+• Severely reduce the temperature after the onset of convulsions.

-• Force-feed the child (in this case, the body's forces go to digest food, and not to fight the disease).
+• Force-feed the child (in this case, the body’s forces are spent on digesting food, and not on fighting the disease).

 Increased body temperature in a child (video)

-For a more detailed study of white fever and methods of dealing with it, we suggest that you familiarize yourself with the video in which Dr. Komarovsky talks in detail about the increase in body temperature in a child.
+For a more detailed study of white fever and methods of combating it, we suggest that you watch the video in which Dr. Komarovsky talks in detail about the increase in body temperature in a child.

 White fever in an adult

-In adults, white fever is rare and usually occurs with infectious diseases or complications.
-Sometimes it manifests itself with a head injury or brain tumor.
+In adults, white fever is rare and usually occurs against the background of infectious diseases or complications.
+Sometimes it occurs with a head injury or brain tumor.
 In very rare cases with allergies.

 What an adult should know about white fever:

 • How it proceeds.
-One of the first signs of the disease is considered to be a rise in high temperature, and with white fever, it is accompanied by severe chills, aches, pallor and weakness.
-Taking medications for fever is sometimes useless.
-After some time, the patient's condition stabilizes, the temperature drops, the skin color returns to normal.
+One of the first signs of the disease is a rise in high temperature, and with white fever it is accompanied by severe chills, aches, pallor and weakness.
+Taking medications against fever is sometimes useless.
+After some time, the patient’s condition stabilizes, the temperature drops, and the skin color returns to normal.

-• What are the symptoms...
-The main symptom of white fever in an adult is vasoconstriction, pallor, and high fever.
-Minor symptoms include tremors, cold hands and feet, chills, and weakness.
-Possibly blue lips.
+• What are the symptoms?.
+The main symptom of white fever in an adult is vasoconstriction, pallor and high temperature.
+Secondary symptoms include trembling, cold hands and feet, chills and weakness.
+Possible blue lips.

-• Causes of occurrence...
-First of all, any fever occurs due to a special immune response to the appearance of an infection in the body.
-White fever provokes the vascular system to provide maximum blood and warmth to the internal organs, due to which the limbs begin to turn pale and cold.
+• Causes.
+First of all, any fever occurs due to a special reaction of the immune system to the appearance of an infection in the body.
+White fever provokes vascular system to provide maximum blood and warmth to the internal organs, which is why the limbs begin to turn pale and cold.

 • How to treat it.
-White fever is not treated, it is not a disease, but a simple reaction of the body to the appearance of an infection in it.
-You need to treat the disease that provokes the onset of white fever.
-If the patient has too high a temperature (more than 39 degrees), then you should give him antipyretic drugs ("Paracetamol", "Ibuprofen"), then invite a doctor for an examination to establish a diagnosis and prescribe more effective drugs.
-In some cases, antibiotic treatment will be required.
+White fever is not treated; it is not a disease, but a simple reaction of the body to the appearance of an infection in it.
+The disease that causes white fever needs to be treated.
+If the patient's temperature is too high (more than 39 degrees), then he should be given antipyretic drugs (Paracetamol, Ibuprofen), then invite a doctor for an examination to establish a diagnosis and prescribe more effective medications.
+In some cases, treatment with antibiotics will be required.

-Before the arrival of the doctor or the arrival of an ambulance, the patient can be given antispasmodics ("Drotaverin", aka "No-shpa"), rubbing the limbs and drinking a large amount of liquid.
-If after a few hours the patient does not get better, the temperature does not subside, the white fever does not go away, then it is necessary to urgently hospitalize him.
+Before the doctor arrives or the ambulance arrives, the patient can be given antispasmodics (“Drotaverine”, also known as “No-shpa”), rub the limbs and drink plenty of liquid.
+If after a few hours the patient does not feel better, the temperature does not subside, and the white fever does not go away, then he must be urgently hospitalized.

-• Patient care...
-When the patient is in a state of white fever, he must be surrounded with care and attention, offered to take medication and try to follow the rules of patient care.
+• Patient care.
+When a patient is in a state of white fever, he must be surrounded with care and attention, offered to take medications and try to follow the rules of patient care.